cortexlabs/cortex/docs/cluster-management/install.md

 You must have [Docker](https://docs.docker.com/install) installed to run Cortex locally or to create a cluster on AWS.

-See [here](../miscellaneous/cli.md#install-cortex-cli-without-python-dependency) to install Cortex CLI without a dependency on Python.
+See [here](../miscellaneous/cli.md#install-cortex-cli-without-python-client) to install Cortex CLI without the Python Client.

 ## Deploy an example